NAS Data Recovery

 Hard drives have very sensitive and delicate moving parts inside them.
 When they fail, often one or more of these delicate components are often to blame.
 Gillware’s professional engineers can repair and replace failed hard drive components, such as read/write heads, control boards, and spindle motors.
 When hard disk platters become scratched or coated with debris, our state-of-the-art burnishing tools can clean the platters and save your data.

+Gillware uses the best NAS data recovery software to recover your data, a suite of proprietary tools designed in-house to assist our expert technicians in salvaging your important files.
 Our logical technicians can recover your data after an accidental reformat or reset erases the contents of your NAS device.
-Even if your NAS device uses a proprietary filesystem or twists the data you write to it in an unusual way, our NAS data recovery experts can recover and piece your data back together.
+Even if your NAS device uses a proprietary Linux-based filesystem or twists the data you write to it in an unusual way, our NAS data recovery experts can recover and piece your data back together.
 No matter the problem, Gillware’s data recovery experts are in your corner when you need data recovered from your NAS device.

 In Gillware’s ISO-5 Class 100 certified cleanroom and SOC 2 Type II audited data recovery facilities, you need not worry about the health of your NAS device or the security of your data.
 You can sleep well at night knowing that your failed NAS device and the data we recover are both in good hands.
 No customer data ever leaves our building unless it’s headed to its rightful recipient, and with encryption we ensure that nobody can intercept your critical data.

 If your small business needs your data recovered from a crashed NAS server on the double, have no fear.
 Gillware Data Recovery is here.
 With our expedited emergency data recovery services, we can complete your data recovery case and send your data back to you in as little as one or two business days.